7 Tips for Travelling with Medication

 2 – Carry a Doctor’s Letter and Prescription

 One golden rule when traveling with medication is to keep them in their original packaging/containers with clear labels including the label placed on the packing by the pharmacist.
+This applies to both prescription and over-the-counter drugs.
 Not only does this help customs officials identify them easily, but it also avoids unnecessary confusion or suspicion about the contents.

 4 – Keep Medication in Your Carry-On